gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 ## Motivation

-While GlusterFS volumes can be used for RWO as well as RWX (and ROX) volumes, for some workloads, specifically metadata-heavy, the RWO support is not satisfactory with respect to performance.
-Furthermore, the scalability in number of volumes is currently not very good.
+While GlusterFS volumes can be used for RWO as well as RWX (and ROX) volumes, that support is not complete and problematic in some regards:

+1. RWO volumes should have protection from concurrent mounting.
+  (Locking to a host.)
+This is currently not enforced by the GlusterFS mount plugin, hence the GlusterFS volumes may not meet the expectations of the users.
+(This could be enforced in the GlusterFS mount plugin, but there are more problems to solve.)
+2. The performance of the GlusterFS file volumes does not match the expectations of many users who want to run dedicated workloads like databases and metrics on the RWO volumes.
+  This is a fundamental problem in Gluster, because specifically metadata operations are slow due to the distributed/shared nature.
+3. The scalability in the number of volumes that can be hosted is limited for GlusterFS volumes.
+But because the RWO volumes can't be shared, specifically for RWO we need a very good scalability.
+While the scalability in number of volumes is improving for GlusterFS volumes, we need a different level of scale.

+For these reasons, we need better, or rather *proper* RWO support that meets the above mentioned needs.

 ## Goals

-Offer better RWO support for Kubernetes PVs backed by Gluster.
+The goal of the solution described in this design is to offer proper RWO support for Kubernetes PVs backed by Gluster.
 These improved RWO volumes should provide:

+* better separation in the sense that a volume can only be mounted by one pod at a time.
 * better performance specifically for metadata-heavy workloads.
 * capability to scale to much larger numbers of volumes on one cluster.
-* better separation in the sense that a volume can only be mounted by one pod at a time.

 This new type of gluster volumes should be provisioned dynamically through storage classes.